 About the Festival

-The Limerick Literary Festival this year celebrated its 40th anniversary.
+The Limerick Literary Festival will celebrate its 41st year in 2025.
 It originally started as The Kate O’Brien Weekend in 1984 to mark the tenth anniversary of the death of Kate O’Brien.
 We continue to celebrate the legacy of Kate O’Brien each year and her impact as a writer.

 At the first Kate O’Brien Weekend in 1984, the poet Eavan Boland spoke of Kate’s legacy and of the enduring quality of her work saying that ‘by accepting that if a work of art is good it is good not because it is feminine, but because it is human.’
 She went on to end her talk with the following words of wisdom that by remembering writers who were banned during their lifetimes ‘we will have discharged our debt to writers like Kate O’Brien, who made their way in a harder time, unaware of the gratitude we now feel and unable to benefit from it.
 Who told their own truth and therefore made the way safe for ours.
 And now we, in turn, have to make a truth which justifies that safe passage’.